Home > Analyses > Consumer Defensive > Unilever PLC

 Financial Ratios

-The table below presents key financial ratios for Unilever PLC over the fiscal years 2020 to 2024, reflecting profitability, valuation, liquidity, leverage, efficiency, and dividend metrics:
+The following table summarizes Unilever PLC’s key financial ratios for the fiscal years 2021 through 2025, providing an overview of profitability, liquidity, leverage, and valuation metrics:

 Evolution of Financial Ratios